lsantos2000/fastmcp_demo/README.md

 ```

 ### Claude Desktop Integration
-After installing with `fastmcp install demo.py`, you can ask Claude:
+After installing with `fastmcp install claude-desktop demo.py`, you can ask Claude:
 - "Add 15 and 27"
 - "What's the square root of 64?"
 - "Calculate sin(pi/2) + cos(0)"